albasitdikova/NLP_analysis_Vogue/README.md

 # NLP analysis and unsupervised learning tweets of fashion magazine Vogue

 # Description:
-Make analysis of vogue's tweeter profile and see how articles was changed after COVID
+Make analysis of vogue's tweeter profile and see how articles was changed after COVID.

 # Data:
 About 9000 tweets of Vogue magazine(January - June 2020)